jpwoodbu/ari-backup/README.md

 * Logging to syslog

 ari-backup was originally written to automate rdiff-backup jobs.
-That's been its main focus; but overtime it became interesting to add support for other backup types.
-The architecture of the workflow engine is designed to be easily extended so that adding new backup types can be done easily.
+That's been its main focus; but over time it became interesting to add support for other backup types.
+The architecture of the workflow engine is designed to be extended so that adding new backup types can be done easily.

 This application is lightweight thanks mostly to leveraging common system tools to provide most of the facility necessary to run a backup system.